jwetzell/showbridge/README.md

 ### How to use
 - Install
-    - desktop launcher (check the releases section) this is the preffered way.
+    - desktop launcher (check the releases section) this is the easiest method to get up and running and includes the web user interface.
     - build from source: clone and run `npm install && node scripts/clean_install.js && npm run start`
     - via npm: `npm install -g showbridge` or run directly with npx `npx showbridge@latest -c config.json`
 - Create config file